pkk-code/rclone/docs/content/rc.md

 Returns an object where keys are option block names and values are an object with the current option values in.

+Parameters:

+- blocks: optional string of comma separated blocks to include
+    - all are included if this is missing or ""

 Note that these are the global options which are unaffected by use of the _config and _filter parameters.
 If you wish to read the parameters set in _config then use options/config and for _filter use options/filter.

 This shows the internal names of the option within rclone which should map to the external options very easily with a few exceptions.

+### options/info: Get info about all the global options {#options-info}

+Returns an object where keys are option block names and values are an array of objects with info about each options.

+Parameters:

+- blocks: optional string of comma separated blocks to include
+    - all are included if this is missing or ""

+These objects are in the same format as returned by "config/providers".
+They are described in the [option blocks](#option-blocks) section.

 ### options/local: Get the currently active config for this call {#options-local}